-15:00 Visit Karnak and Luxor temple
+15:00 Visit Luxor and Karank temples

 Spread out on the east bank of the Nile and built on the site of the New Kingdom capital city of Thebes, Luxor is the tourist Mecca of the Nile Valley.
 The exciting excavations in the 19th and early 20th centuries, especially the discovery of King Tutankhamen's tomb, aroused international interest in the town.